php-sage/sage/README.md

 contributor!

 Instead of fighting DMCA windmills, I chose to fork and rename the last **good** version and continue under a new name!

+You can use Sage as a drop-in replacement for Kint.
+Simple.

 ### 💬 How is `var_dump` - style debugging still relevant when we have Xdebug?